 - Anti-oxidants: You can go for anti-oxidants such as turmeric and vitamin E, which help reduce inflammation.

-- Glucosamine and chondroitin: Many dog foods contain these supplements that help heal cartilage and maintain joint health.
+- Glucosamine and chondroitin: Many dog foods and joint supplements that contain these ingredients can help heal cartilage and maintain joint health.

 - Vitamins: In addition to vitamin E, consider adding a multivitamin to help keep your dog in peak condition.

 - Fish oil: Omega-3 fatty acids are great for reducing inflammation and regulating the immune system.

 7. Soothe aches and pains

 If your dog is suffering from canine arthritis treatments such as massages or acupuncture can help.

 So can a nice warm bath.
 A good soak combined with cleaning his coat with the best puppy shampoo, will not only give you a clean dog but one that also feels better.